 Chicano Studies Research Center, UCLA, November, 2011, 46 pp.

-non-peer-reviewed study seeks to develop a "sound, replicable methodology for qualitative content analysis" of hate speech targeting
+non-peer-reviewed study seeks to develop a "sound, replicable methodology for qualitative content analysis" of hate

-The Savage Nation, and The John & Ken Show.
+Mr. Independent, The Savage Nation, and The John & Ken Show.
 The analysis revealed "a significant incidence

 of speech that incorporates targeted statements, unsubstantiated claims, divisive language, and indexical terms related to

 political nativism."
-The study, however, found no instances of hate speech calling for "immediate unlawful action," the
+The study, however, found no instances of hate speech calling for "immediate unlawful action,"

 study includes a lengthy appendix with excerpts from the three shows illustrative of the factors used in the analysis